sipa-js/sipa-js.github.io/docs/guides/guides-extras/sipa-component.md

 SipaComponent has the following features:
 * Templating with [EJS](https://ejs.co/) - so it's pure Javascript
 * Component nesting - reuse components inside components
+* Component slots - embed content easily
-* Global Scope and access from its ComponentClass
+* Global Scope and access of all components
-* Integrated support for classes on the maine element (including its state management)
-* Integrated support for hide/show (including its state management)
+* Integrated support for hide/show (including its automatic state management)
 * Easy access to nested or parent components by aliases
+* Referenced data state from parents to its children
 * Auto support to render only if data changes or component is in view area (TODO)
 * Declarative and programmatically use and initialization